MetricCepheid/lego-rock-band-deluxe/README.md

 Make sure you clear your song cache, as well as your system cache.

-To clear song cache, navigate to Storage>The Beatles Rock Band> and delete the song cache.
+To clear song cache, navigate to Storage>LEGO Rock Band> and delete the song cache.

 To clear system cache, navigate to Storage, and press Y to clear the system cache.